NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 ## Update all packages

-Use the [update](../reference/cli-reference/cli-ref-update.md) command to update all packages in a project *packages.config* to their latest available versions.
+Use the [update](../reference/cli-reference/cli-ref-update.md) command to update all packages in a project *packages.config* file to their latest available versions.
 It's best to run `restore` before you run `update`.

 ```cli
 nuget update